evanhackett/random-tracklist/README.md

 # random-tracklist
-Web server that servers a page of random songs from my bands google sheets tracklist.
+Web server that serves a page of random songs from my bands google sheets tracklist.